High-risk pregnancy: Know what to expect

 Some prenatal diagnostic tests — such as amniocentesis and chorionic villus sampling — carry a small risk of pregnancy loss.
 The decision to pursue these tests is up to you and your partner.
 Discuss the risks and benefits with your health care provider.

 What else do I need to know about high-risk pregnancy?

-- Vaginal bleeding
+- Vaginal bleeding or watery vaginal discharge

-- Persistent headaches
+- Severe headaches

 - Pain or cramping in the lower abdomen